Linda Chapin

-Linda Welch Chapin is a politician in the U.S. state of Florida.
+Linda Welch Chapin (born 1941) is a politician in the U.S. state of Florida.
 She was the first chair of the Orange County Commission, an unsuccessful candidate for the U.S. House of Representatives, and Orange County's first mayor.

 Early life

-Linda Welch received her early education at the Old Greenwich School in Greenwich, Connecticut and eventually studied political science and journalism at Michigan State University.
+Linda Welch was born in Jacksonville, Florida, in 1941.
+She received her early education at the Old Greenwich School in Greenwich, Connecticut and eventually studied political science and journalism at Michigan State University.
 She met her husband Bruce E. Chapin at Walt Disney's "It's a Small World" attraction at the 1964 World's Fair in New York City.
 They moved to Orlando, Florida, where she joined, and eventually became president of, the local chapters of both the League of Women Voters and the Junior League.
 When her children started school, she took a job at a downtown bank.

 Political career

 In 1985, Chapin was selected by the Orlando Regional Chamber of Commerce to head their "Project 2000", an effort to set millennial goals for the city in the areas of economic development, the arts, and transportation.
 As this project came to an end, the district's county commissioner retired and Chapin campaigned successfully to win his open seat.

 As county commissioner, Chapin pushed for modernization of the county charter, which was completed in 1988 and included the creation of a new position of Chair of the Orange County Commission, to be elected by a county-wide vote.
 In 1990 Chapin was elected as the first holder of this position.

+Upon the demise of the Florida Symphony Orchestra, under Chapin's leadership, the Orange County Commission unanimously voted to buy the Florida Symphony Orchestra's extensive music library that had been accumulated over 43 years.
+The County Commission's $50,000 purchase preserved the invaluable FSO music library for the future of symphonic music in Central Florida.

 In 1994, Chapin announced that she would not seek re-election.
 Her chosen successor, state senator Toni Jennings, declined to run and remained in Tallahassee, leaving two rival commissioners, conservative Tom Dorman and liberal Fran Pignone, competing for the role.
 In response, Chapin launched a re-election campaign, and won a run-off against Pignone by 61% to 39%.